Rochester Institute of Technology: Rankings

-The Princeton Review ranked RIT No. 8 nationally for "top schools for video game design for 2019" in undergraduate programs and No. 7 in graduate programs.
+The Princeton Review ranked RIT's game design and development program No. 6 nationally at the undergraduate level and No. 10 at the graduate level in 2025.
 Among the top 75 universities for Video Game Design in the US, RIT was ranked No. 4.

 Co-op program

 RIT's co-op program, which began in 1912, is the fourth-oldest in the world.
 It is also the fifth-largest in the nation, with approximately 3,500 students completing a co-op each year at over 2,000 businesses.
 The program requires (or allows, depending on major) students to work in the workplace for up to five quarters alternating with quarters of class.
 The amount of co-op varies by major, usually between 3 and 5 three-month "blocks" or academic quarters.
 Many employers prefer students to co-op for two consecutive blocks, referred to as a "double-block co-op".
 During a co-op, the student is not required to pay tuition to the school and is still considered a "full time" student.
-In addition, RIT was listed by U.S. News & World Report as one of only 12 colleges nationally recognized for excellence in the internships/co-ops category and has secured this ranking, which is based on nominations from college presidents, chief academic officers and deans, for four years in a row since U.S. News began the category in 2002.
-Additionally, according to the most recent PayScale College Salary Report, the median starting salary for a recent RIT graduate is $51,000 making it among the highest of all Rochester area institutions.

 Library and special collections

-RIT Libraries house renowned special collections that enhance teaching, learning, and research in many of RIT's academic programs.
-The Cary Graphic Arts Collection contains books, manuscripts, printing type specimens, letterpress printing equipment, documents, and other artifacts related to the history of graphic communication.
+RIT library services are based in the Wallace Library.
+The Cary Graphic Arts Collection contains books, manuscripts, printing-type specimens, letterpress printing equipment, documents, and other artifacts related to the history of graphic communication.
 RIT Archives document more than 180 years of the university's history, and students in the Museum Studies program frequently work with these artifacts and help create exhibitions.
 The RIT/NTID Deaf Studies Archive preserves and illustrates the history, art, culture, technology, and language of the Deaf community.
 The RIT Art Collection contains thousands of works showcasing RIT's visual arts curriculum.